tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 The selection simply excludes all the (sub)productions bound to any label other than the selected one.
 More precisely, a selection propagates the label specified on the right-hand side of the dot operator for the whole generation of what lies on its left-hand side; during the generation, only (sub)productions which are either unbound to any label, or bound to the selected one, will be considered valid.

-Bare in mind that you can use consecutive selections, at different times, to populated the list of selected labels: this technique may be useful for propagating specific attributes to affect the generation.
+Bear in mind that you can use consecutive selections, at different times, to populate the list of selected labels: this technique may be useful for propagating specific attributes to affect the generation.

 **EXAMPLE**